STAGE TWO HAS NOW BEGUN

 A new town council would give the people of our town complete control over a portion of that money and a guarantee it was spent on local priorities determined by you.
 This is not money being taken away from anyone anywhere else because the Mayor and Borough have already committed to spending “up to 25%” of the CIL money raised in any area in that local area; this is just putting the decision about how that money is spent in the hands of a broader group of local people.

 The town council would need to raise a small amount of money in a ‘precept’ to cover its operating expenses.
 This is collected as part of the Council Tax.
-The average amount town and parish councils raise in a precept is £1 per week on Band D properties.
+The average amount town and parish councils raise in a precept is about £1 per week on Band D properties.
 The amount our town would have to pay to cover its only financial obligation (the salary of a town clerk and their associated office expenses) would be less than this.
 Town councillors are unpaid and do not get ‘allowances’.

-In short, for a small amount of additional funding, the town council would unlock larger amounts of money, already raised here, and direct them to be spent on the things local people think the town needs most.
+In short, for a very small amount of additional funding, the town council would unlock larger amounts of money, already raised here, and direct them to be spent on the things local people think the town needs most.

 Revitalising our democracy